 - discover their unique voices

 Young Women Writing for (a) Change® is a place where each individual is held within a community of practice through writing, sharing, and presence.
-Ours is a unique process where clear boundaries allow opportunity for self exploration and expression in a safe and supportive environment.
+Ours is a unique process where clear boundaries allow opportunity for self-exploration and expression in a safe and supportive environment.

-from young women
+from young writers